-- external examiner reports (considering quality and standards); - statistical information (considering issues such as the pass rate); - students' feedback.
+- external examiner reports (considering quality and standards); - statistical information (considering issues such as the pass rate); - student feedback.

-Drawing on this and other information, programme teams undertake the annual Review and Enhancement Process which is co-ordinated at School level and includes student participation.
-The process is monitored by the Quality and Standards Committee.
+Drawing on this and other information programme teams undertake the annual Review and Enhancement Process which is co-ordinated at School level and includes student participation.
+The process is monitored by the University's Quality Standing Committee.